 The City of Mandurah19 is one of the most vibrant regional cities in Western Australia.
 Once a small fishing village that boomed during holiday periods, it now has a thriving population of more than 80,000.
-Covering an area of 173.5 square kilometres, Mandurah follows the coast from its northern extremity at Madora Bay to the Ramsar-listed wetland and Yalgorup the Perth-Bunbury Highway in 2009, Mandurah now only takes 48 minutes to reach by rail, or one hour by road20.
+Covering an area of 173.5 square kilometres, Mandurah follows the coast from its northern extremity at Madora Bay to the Ramsar-listed wetland and Yalgorup

+Mandurah is an emerging city, located 74 kilometres south of Perth.
+With the introduction of the Perth-Mandurah Railway in 2007, and the opening of the Perth-Bunbury Highway in 2009, Mandurah now only takes 48 minutes to reach by rail, or one hour by road20.